Autom8edChaos/SqlSprinkles/README.md

 SqlSprinkles helps you with creating database tests in .NET that rely heavily on SQL queries.
 Database tests are difficult to create and maintain.
 This library allows you to create SQL files that can be run and debugged as single file, while they can be parameterized for all your test variations.
+Parameterization is limited to the assignment of the variable with the SET keyword.

 Note: this library should only be used in test projects and is not ment for live production code.

 # Example